frajdouglas/nc-news/README.md

 ## React Application Link

-The application is hosted using Netlify, follow this url to visit the application: PLACEHOLDER
+The application is hosted using Netlify, follow this url to visit the application: https://hopeful-bassi-c67178.netlify.app/

 ## Summary